Challenger App

 Related Questions:

 Given below are three statements and three conclusions.
-Take the statements to be true even if they are at variance with commonly known facts, and decide whether the conclusion/s follow/s the given statements.
+Take the statements to be true even if they are at variance with commonly known facts, and decide whether the conclusion/s follow/s from the given statements.

 Statements:

 II.
-All cats are animals.
+All desks are chalks.

 Conclusions:

-I. Some animals are lions.
+I. Some boards are desks.

 image.png